ajroetker/nertz/MOCKUP.md

   `lake <card> <pile>`: moves card from hand to the specified pile in the lake
     e.g.: lake As 1 | lake 2s 1 | lake 3s 1 | lake Ad 2

+nertz
+    (use this when you and your friends are stuck and all want to quit)
+quit
+    (use this when your friends want to keep playing w/o you)
+    Goodbye!

 ready
     (tell the server you are ready to play)

 draw
     (self-explanatory)

+move qh e
-move Qh Ks
+     (moves Queen of Hearts onto empty spot in the river) move Qh Ks
      (works)
 move 4s Ks